Why Use Busbar Instead of Cable or Wire?

 - Retrofit work where existing cable infrastructure is adequate and replacement is not justified.

 Cable systems at the lower end of the current range often connect into terminal busbars inside panels, where the transition from flexible cable to rigid bus must be correctly specified and rated.
 Understanding how terminal busbars are designed and applied helps engineers manage this connection point safely.
-This article on terminal bus bar provides useful technical detail.

 | Decision Factor | Choose Busbar When… | Choose Cable When… |